HAS A GLOBAL

 NOTE: In conjunction with Neurophone technology, the Malech technology is a mechanism for remote interrogations/ torture via satellite.

 PURPOSE: To induce emotional / psychological responses.
 For example, the feedback of Delta waves may induct drowsiness since these are familiar when in deep sleep.
+Delta Programming is also used for Manchurian Candidates.

-CONCLUSION: This entire bracket of weapons was referred to by L. Brezhnev in 1978 when he told then U.S. President J. Carter that there should be a unilateral ban on certain secret weapons “more frightful than the mind of man has ever conceived.”
+CONCLUSION - This entire bracket of weapons was referred to by L. Brezhnev in 1978 when he told then U.S. President J. Carter that there should be a unilateral ban on certain secret weapons “more frightful than the mind of man has ever conceived.”
 And clearly there are man others that we are yet to learn about; including advanced forms of infrasound weapons that can induce organ damage/illness from remote sources (esp. satellites).

 The combined use of these technologies enables remote torture and interrogation.
 (Memories are triggered by Neurophone questioning and the brain wave analyzers deliver the answer.)
 Any nebulous arguments about U.S. national security and the need for classified research on human subjects speak for themselves.